EM team paves way for effective disaster response

 |0

-This work, EM team paves way for effective disaster response, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EM team paves way for effective disaster response, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.